Lab 6 - Wildcards

 In your home directory, you should have a directory called lab6, if you don’t have it, make sure to run the curl command in the READ ME part of this lab.

-1. List all the log files located in the lab6 directory.
+1. List all the log files located in the lab6/q1 directory.

 2. Create a directory called log-files inside the lab6 directory.
 Move all the log files to the log-files directory.

-4. Long list all the configuration files in the etc directory that start with letter h or letter p sorted by file size.
-Modify the ls command with the proper options so that the output looks like this: (Notice the date)
+3. Long list all the configuration files in the lab6/q1 directory. sorted by file size.
+Modify the ls command with the proper options so that the output looks like this: (Notice the date).
+Then create the directory lab6/config-files and move all the config files in lab6/q1.

 -rw-r--r-- 1 7.5K 08/19/21 /etc/pnm2ppa.conf